 - Gauge: We use this report item mostly to visualize the KPIs.
 Please refer Gauges in SSRS article to understand the steps involved in configuring the Radial Gauges, and Linear Gauges article for Linear gauges.

-- Image: The Image report item is used to display the Product Pictures, Company Logo, or any custom image into the report designer.
-Please refer How to Display Images in SSRS report article to understand the steps involved in inserting image into the Report.
+- Image: The Image report item is very useful to display the Product Pictures, Company Logo, or any custom image into the report designer.
+Please refer How to Display Images in SSRS report article to understand the steps involved in inserting an image into the Report.

-- Indicator: This Report Item is commonly used inside the Matrix, or a Table.
-Using an Expression we can change the indicator colors as per our requirements.
+- Indicator: This Report Item is commonly used inside the Matrix or a Table.
+Using an Expression we can change the indicator colours as per our requirements.
 Please refer Indicators in SSRS article to understand the steps involved in configuring the Indicator inside a Table.

 - Map: This report item is helpful to visualize the data in a geographical context.